pouya-eghbali/lambdaJSON/README.md

 Changes from previous
 =====================

-Fixed a problem with imports.
+Fixed a problem with function freezing.

 Download
 ========